spinnaker/spinnaker.github.io/guides/user/managed-delivery/resource-status/index.md

 When a resource has a Diff status, it means Spinnaker detected a drift from the declarative configuration but hasn't taken any action yet.

-Once Spinnaker starts taking automatic action to correct the drift, the status will change to [Actuating](/guides/user/managed-delivery/resource-status/#actuating).
+Once Spinnaker starts taking automatic action to correct the drift, the status  changes to [Actuating](/guides/user/managed-delivery/resource-status/#actuating).

 While Spinnaker is managing a resource, manual changes made via the UI or the API will be automatically reversed ("stomped") in favor of the declarative configuration.